 We encourage you to explore all the features of En-ROADS by clicking around.
 Here are some key features of En-ROADS to look for:

-There are almost 100 output graphs available in En-ROADS.
-They show data from different parts of the global energy and climate system, and update as you move sliders within En-ROADS.
+There are over 100 output graphs available in En-ROADS.
+They show data from different parts of the global energy and climate system, and they update as you move sliders within En-ROADS.

-- Select graphs – When you first open En-ROADS, you see the two default graphs.
+A. Select graphs – When you first open En-ROADS, you see the two default graphs.
 You can select from the full list of graphs by clicking the title of the left or right graph.
-You can also select from the Graphs menu from the top toolbar.
+You can also select from the Graphs menu in the top toolbar.

-- In the left panel, on top you can have more control of the main slider – You'll see the units associated with the slider and the numeric values of points along the slider.
+B. More control of the main slider – You'll see the units associated with the slider and the numeric values of points along the slider.
 You can directly input numeric values to set the slider level to a specific value of your choice (within range).
 Scroll down to change and explore the related sliders.
 Click on the triangle to the left of each slider title to see a brief description of the slider.

-- In the right panel, you can see a graph relevant to the main slider for the group and selected among other Related Graphs.
+C. Related graphs – In the right panel, you'll see a graph relevant to the main slider as well as a choice of additional Related Graphs.
 These are useful to reference in order to examine the changes that occur from moving the sliders in this view.
 Select from the dropdown list of Related Graphs to view other graphs.
 You will still be able to see your slider moves impact the main graphs as well.

-- You can access more detailed information about the slider through the information button.
-This is the same information that is found for this topic here in the En-ROADS User Guide.
+D. Help – You can access more detailed information about the slider through the information button.
+This is the same information that is found for this topic in the En-ROADS User Guide.

 Many useful features are just a click away from the top toolbar on En-ROADS.
 Here are some of the features that you can access.

-- Share Your Scenario – You can share your unique scenario link to others.
-Others can open your En-ROADS scenario with all the settings you have chosen and the last main graphs you viewed.
-You can then share your scenario to social media channels.
-Grabbing the link from your browser’s URL bar will also work, however, your last viewed graphs will not be captured.
+A. Share Your Scenario – You can share your unique scenario link with others, who can open your En-ROADS scenario with all the settings you have chosen and the last main graphs you viewed.
+You can also share your scenario to social media channels.
+Grabbing the link from your browser’s URL bar will also work, but your last viewed graphs will not be captured.